Deep Active Learning with Noise Stability: Discussion

 \section{Discussion}

-In this section, we present further discussions on the efficacy of the proposed method.
-Firstly in Section \ref{sec:hyperparameter}, we study the choice of the hyper-parameters which are relevant to the noise sampling in our method.
-Then we conduct an ablation study to investigate the magnitude and direction of $\Delta z(\bm{x})$, respectively.
+In this section, we present further discussions on the efficacy of the proposed method, including the choice of hyperparameters, ablation study and computational efficiency.
+Here we present brief results and put details in Appendix A.6-A.8.

-\subsection{Sensitivity to Hyper-parameters (relevant to noise)}
+\subsection{Sensitivity to Hyper-parameters (Relevant to Noise)}

 We firstly investigate how our algorithm is sensitive to the hyper-parameters (i.e. noise magnitude and sampling times).
 We conduct this set of experiments on MNIST.